ogthmi/ogthmi/README.md

 https://github.com/ogthmi/PTIT-ppt-template

 Simple PowerPoint templates for technical presentations.
-(May not be suitable for business-related presentations due to its minimal design.)
+(May not be suitable for economic-student-related presentations due to its minimal design.)

 ### Java Network Programming Assignment